FDA approved for more than 25 years

 Amino acids are organic compounds that act as the building blocks of proteins.

-In total, 22 different amino acids make up proteins.
-These amino acids fall into three groups: essential amino acids, nonessential amino acids and conditional amino acids.
+In total, 20 different amino acids make up proteins (some argue there are 22).
+These amino acids fall into three groups: essential amino acids, nonessential amino acids, and conditional amino acids.

 Essential Amino Acids

-The human body can produce nine essential amino acids on its own.
-You can get them through food or dietary supplements.
+The human body cannot produce nine essential amino acids on its own—meaning you have to get them from food or dietary supplements.

 They include: